8ix/neurodiverse-claude-skills/README.md

 - **Function over label** — skills target cognitive friction points, not diagnostic categories
 - **Forgiving input** — all skills are designed to work with messy, fragmentary, or voice-to-text input
-- **Voice preservation** — skills aim to help you communicate what you actually mean, not make you sound more neurotypical
+- **Voice preservation** — skills help you communicate what you actually mean, not make you sound like someone else
-- **No masking** — the goal is reduced cognitive load, not performance of neurotypicality
+- **No masking** — the goal is reduced cognitive load, not performing neurotypicality
 - **Composable** — skills are designed to work independently and alongside each other

 ## Status